errbit/errbit/README.md

 * To authenticate, Errbit uses token-based authentication.
 Get your API Key in your user settings (or create special user for this purpose)
 * You also need to provide project ID (it needs to be Number) for issues to be created

+**Unfuddle Issues Integration**

+* Account is your unfuddle domain
+* Username your unfuddle username
+* Password your unfuddle password
+* Project id the id of your project where your ticket is create
+* Milestone id the id of your milestone where your ticket is create

 What if Errbit has an error?
 ----------------------------